planningcenter/react-rails-hot-loader/README.md

 If your team is ok with class components not preserving state and have figured out how to fit it into an app using `react-rails` multiple entry points, please let me know so I can add a link from this document.

 ### Why should I trust you?
+I don't really know if you should.
+But this code has been in Services for the past 2+ years.